-- You can select any of the following effects before shooting: Creative filters, Picture Styles, and Ambience-based shots. - Turn the < > dial to select a shooting effect. - When you take a picture, two images will be recorded.
+- You can select any of the following effects before shooting: Creative filters, Picture Styles, and Ambience-based shots. - Turn the < △ > dial to select [△ : Enable].
+Tap on [⊅] to return to the Quick Control screen.
+You can also press < SET > and make the selection. - Turn the < > dial to select a shooting effect. - When you take a picture, two images will be recorded.
 One with the effect applied and one without.
 Immediately after you take a picture, both images will be displayed together.
 The image without the effect is displayed on the left and the one with the effect will be on the right.